mlbridge/mlbridge.github.io/README.md

 can be configured to allow the request to fall through to the other plugins or send the request to Honeypot or a Blackhole IP.

+## ML Bridge Middleware

+The middleware is a Python Flask Server that contains the pre-trained Convolutional Neural Network.The Middleware receives the domain name queried as well as the IP address of the machine used to query that particular domain name, as a JSON message, via HTTP POST requests from the ML Bridge Plugin.

+The Middleware first preprocessess the request forwarded from the Machine Learning Plugin.
+The preprocessed request is then cross checked against manually vetted lists.

+If the request is of a benign domain, a response is sent back to the ML Bridge Plugin that allows the fallthrough to other plugins.

+If the request is of a malicious domain, a response is sent back to the ML Bridge Plugin that prevents the fallthrough to other plugins.
+Moreover, the ML Bridge Plugin sends back a Honeypot or a Blackhole IP to the user querying the malicious domain.

+If the domain does not exist in the manually vetted list, the preprocesssed request is then sent to the machine learning model where it infers whether it is benign or malicious.

+If the machine learning model is highly confident that the request is of a benign domain, then a response is sent back to the ML Bridge Plugin that allows the fallthrough to other plugins.

+If the model is highly confident that the domain name is malicious, a response is sent back to the ML Bridge Plugin that prevents the fallthrough to other plugins.
+Moreover, the ML Bridhe Plugin sends back a Honeypot or a Blackhole IP to the user querying the malicious domain.

+If the model is not confident about its prediction, then a response is sent back to the ML Bridge Plugin that allows the fallthrough to other plugins.
+However, the domain name is stored in the database for manual vetting.

+The classification result as well as other metadata such as the IP address, the date and time of the request are stored in a NoSQL database, namely Elasticsearch, due to which storing and querying the classification result and the metadata is a fast process.